-In the recently published update of NVIDIA GeForce Experience, a lot of users have reported getting an error code saying “Something went wrong.
-Try Restarting GeForce Experience” when they try to open GeForce Experience.
+In the recently published update of NVIDIA GeForce Experience, many users have reported getting an error code saying, “Something went wrong.
+Try Restarting GeForce Experience” when they open GeForce Experience.

-There are multiple variants to the error message that they are receiving, some users say that they just get a message saying “Something went wrong” while others receive an error code together with the message.
-Nevertheless, this has become an inconvenience to people who rely on GeForce Experience for their activities.
+There are multiple variants to the error message they receive; some users say that they get a message saying “Something went wrong,” while others receive an error code with the news.
+Nevertheless, this inconvenienced people relying on GeForce Experience for their activities.

-Regardless of the variant of the error messages you are getting from NVIDIA GeForce Experience, they all can be easily fixed by performing one troubleshooting step.
-We have gathered the best and most effective troubleshooting methods to help you fix GeForce Experience.
+Regardless of the variant of the error messages you are getting from the NVIDIA GeForce Experience, they all can be easily fixed by performing one troubleshooting step.
+We have gathered the best and most effective troubleshooting methods to help you improve your GeForce Experience.